grupo-exito-ecommerce/exito-cli-ts/README.md

     aws clone <criteria> [all]      Clone specific list of projectos from aws, if your add the option <all>

     infra             Proyects infra options
-    infra update_config Update the continuous integration and prepare the commit for push the changes. infra update_triggers Run a local triggers.json
+    infra update_triggers Run a local triggers.json

     generate                                                        Generate options for the project